-- Corpus Christi – The gem of the Coastal Bend, Corpus is home to 280,000 people.
-Recent years have seen Corpus take huge leaps in building attractions.
+The gem of the Coastal Bend, Corpus Christi is home to 325,000 people.
+Recent years have seen the area take huge leaps in building attractions.
 The Texas State Aquarium and USS Lexington are among the top visitor destinations in the state.
-Of course, being a “beach town,” Corpus also boasts an impressive stretch of shore.
+Of course, being a “beach town,” Corpus Christi also boasts an impressive stretch of shore.
 The Padre Island National Seashore stretches from Corpus south 75 miles to the Port Mansfield Cut.
-This isolated stretch of beach has gained recognition as a sea turtle nesting ground, as well as being a favorite spot for fishermen, sun seekers and beachgoers.
-Corpus also features an impressive number of quality hotels, restaurants, and museums.
+This isolated stretch of beach has gained recognition as a sea turtle nesting ground, as well as being a favorite spot for fishermen, sun seekers, and beachgoers.

-- Dallas – The metropolitan hub of Northeast Texas’ Prairies and Lakes region, Dallas draws thousands of business and pleasure visitors annually.
-With 1.2 million people calling it home, Dallas is truly a major city and has the amenities one would expect from a city of that size.
-Of course, most people relate Dallas to the Cowboys.
-But, while there are plenty of tourists who head to Texas Stadium to watch the 'Boys each year, Dallas has much more to offer visitors.
+The metropolitan hub of Northeast Texas’ Prairies and Lakes region, Dallas draws thousands of business and pleasure visitors annually.
+With 1.3 million people calling it home, Dallas is truly a major city and has the amenities one would expect from a city of that size.
+Of course, most people relate Dallas to the Cowboys football team.
+But, while there are plenty of tourists who head to AT&T Stadium to watch the 'Boys each year, Dallas has much more to offer visitors.
 Dallas boasts world-class shopping, theater, and accommodations.

-So, while there are a number of “out-of-the-way” towns and attractions to visit in Texas, if you are looking for a sure thing, you can’t go wrong with one of Texas’ top cities.
+So, while there are a number of “out-of-the-way” towns and attractions to visit in Texas, if you are looking for a sure thing, you can’t go wrong with one of these Texas’ top cities.